-Over the past decade, NapaSan has increased its efforts in preventive maintenance and cleaning of sewer mains, with the goal of cleaning the equivalent of 40% of its sewer mains every year.
+Over the past decade, NapaSan has maintained its efforts in preventive maintenance and cleaning of sewer mains, with the goal of cleaning the equivalent of 40% of its sewer mains every year.
 In 2016, NapaSan did not meet this goal because of staffing vacancies.
 This deficiency was corrected in 2017.
-Over the last ten years, the trend and results remain satisfactory.
+In 2018, new equipment (combination truck) was procured that is more reliable, allowing for increased productivity.